schmaustech/lldpd-container/README.md

 EOF
 ~~~

+Then use the custom resource file to create the service account on the cluster.

 ~~~bash
 $ oc create -f lldp-serviceaccount.yaml
 serviceaccount/lldp created
 ~~~

+Once the service account is created we can apply the privileges to it.

 ~~~bash
 $ oc -n nvidia-network-operator adm policy add-scc-to-user privileged -z lldp clusterrole.rbac.authorization.k8s.io/system:openshift:scc:privileged added: "lldp"
 ~~~

+With our service account created and given the permissision it needs we can now focus on creating our lldpd daemonset.
+This daemonset will live in the nvidia-network-operator namespace as well.
+Further in this example I am assiging a secondary resource to enable a secondary interface that is connected to the Spectrum-X switch.
+That way we can demonsrate the sending and recieving of lldp packets.
+Create the below custom resource file and modify as necessary for the environment.

 ~~~bash
 $ cat <<EOF > lldpd-daemonset.yaml